 Notebooking images all author's own except Anna Crowe's notebook page for The Lake.
-The title photograph on this page is from Unsplash.
+The title photograph on this page is from Pexels.

 Disclaimer: The Bath Spa blog is a platform for individual voices and views from the University's community.
 Any views or opinions represented in individual posts are personal, belonging solely to the author of that post, and do not represent the views of other Bath Spa staff, or Bath Spa University as an institution.